How to get rid of PMI: Removing private mortgage insurance

 1. Wait for PMI to automatically cancel

-PMI automatically drops off of conventional loans once the loan balance is at or below 78% of the home’s appraised value.
+PMI automatically drops off conventional loans once the loan balance is at or below 78% of the home’s appraised value.
 This is called “automatic cancellation.”
-And, by law, your mortgage lender is required to terminate PMI from your loan at no cost to you.
+By law, your mortgage lender is required to terminate PMI on your loan at no cost to you.

 Even though automatic cancellation should occur without any effort on your part, it’s always a good idea to be proactive.
 You can request a copy of your PMI cancellation schedule from your lender.
 You’ll know the exact month that your PMI should disappear from your mortgage payment.